 Oct.
 10, 2018).
-But the new DHS rule requires immigration officers to predict whether at any time in the future a noncitizen is likely to collect de minimis amounts of public benefits that are widely used.
-The new rule could therefore increase the number of noncitizens deemed inadmissible on public-charge grounds by orders of magnitude. "[A]bout half of all U.S.-born citizens" at some point participate in the benefits programs considered in DHS's new rule.3 Thus, under the new rule, a noncitizen would be admissible only if she was deemed "more likely than not" to resemble, over her entire lifetime, the more affluent half of the U.S.-born population."
-Answering Br.
-25 (quoting Public Charge Rule at 41,501).
+But the new DHS rule requires immigration officers to predict whether at any time in the future a noncitizen is likely to collect de minimis public benefits that are widely used.
+The new rule could therefore increase the number of noncitizens deemed inadmissible on public-charge grounds by orders of magnitude. "[A]bout half of all U.S.-born citizens" at some point participate in the benefits programs considered in DHS's new rule.3 Thus, under the new rule, immigration officials would exclude a noncitizen deemed likely to resemble any person in the less affluent half of the U.S.-born population.